Mom-focused content startup Motherly raises $5.4M as it expands into commerce – TechCrunch

 Motherly CEO Jill Koziol admits that it was a tough pitch when she and her co-founder Liz Tenety first tried to get investors on-board in 2015.

 “We wanted to create a brand first and foremost,” Koziol told me.
-“We did not want to go and build a media company or a [direct-to-consumer] company or Facebook for moms — because spoiler alert, it’s called Facebook.”
+“We did not want to go and build a media company or a [direct-to-consumer] company or Facebook for moms — because, spoiler alert, it’s called Facebook.”

 Instead, she described Motherly as a company that sits at the “intersection” of all three approaches.
 It started out by publishing motherhood-themed content on its website and on social media (and more recently in podcast form), which in turn encouraged the audience of 30 million unique users to start “engaging with us and with each other.”